 - Shivaram Rajguru was born in Khed (the place has been renamed Rajgurunagar in his honour) into a Marathi family.

-- As a child, he grew up witnessing British atrocities on Indians.
+- As a child, he grew up witnessing British atrocities against Indians.
 His family had strong anti-British and nationalist sentiments.

 - He was well versed in Indian scriptures.